Technical Assistance and Partnerships

 Recently Funded Projects

 - John Luckner, Brittany Dorn, and Kaitlyn Millen: Summer Day Program for Students Who are D/HH in Greeley-Evans Schools.
-This partnership between the Center and Weld School District 6 will fund a structured 4-day summer program for students who are D/HH (ESY and non-ESY qualified) to develop self-determination skills.
-The program, taught by two certified teachers for students who are D/HH, will provide students with targeted skills practice using self-advocacy interventions and interaction among students who are D/HH.
+This partnership between the Center and Weld School District 6 funded a structured 4-day summer program for students who are D/HH (ESY and non-ESY qualified) to develop self-determination skills.
+The program, taught by two certified teachers for students who are D/HH, provided students with targeted skills practice using self-advocacy interventions and interaction among students who are D/HH.
 Self-determination skills, shown through research, lead and contribute to positive school/adult outcomes.

 - Todd Sundeen: Partnership with CBOCES.
 In partnership with CBOCES, Sundeen will provide consultant support and technical assistance to develop logic model and conduct pre/post data collection and data analysis as well as provide the technical assistance and resources for professional development and CBOCES goal attainment in achieving 80% level of special education students in general education classes for 80% of each school day by 2019.

-- Kristine Melloy: Provided technical assistance in the form of professional development to 160 paraprofessionals in the Thompson School District, Loveland, Colorado, in “Positive Proactive Behavior Strategies.”
-The professional development consisted of two PD sessions, with reported findings based upon quantitative and qualitative data collected regarding the impact of the sessions on the paraprofessionals.
+- Kristine Melloy: Provided technical assistance in the form of professional development to 160 paraprofessionals in the Thompson School District, Loveland, Colorado, and 40 paraprofessionals in the Pueblo 70 School District in “Positive Proactive Behavior Strategies.”
+The professional development consisted of two PD sessions at each site, with reported findings based upon quantitative and qualitative data collected regarding the impact of the sessions on the paraprofessionals.